nextcode-form.api

 # 3) Lambdacode (polymorphically typed lambda calculus) is the first backend code representation, used only transitionally.

-# 4) Anormcode (A-Normal form) is the second backend code representation, and the first used for optimization.
+# 4) Anormcode (A-Normal format, which preserves expression tree structure) is the second backend code representation, and the first used for optimization.

-# 5) Nextcode (Continuation Passing Style) is the third and chief backend tophalf code representation.
+# 5) Nextcode ("continuation-passing style", a single-assignment basic-block-graph form where call and return are essentially the same) is the third and chief backend tophalf code representation.

 # 6) Treecode is the backend tophalf/lowhalf transitional code representation.
 It is typically slightly specialized for each target architecture, e.g. Intel32 (x86).